 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-First-time visitors to Ethiopia are generally amazed by the stunning natural beauty of a country that is also incredibly rich in culture and history.
-The striking diversity of landscapes, ancient traditions, and people leave a lasting impression to challenge the misleading stereotype of a land stricken by years of drought and famine.
+First-time visitors will relish Ethiopia's stunning natural beauty, as well as its incredibly rich culture and history.
+The striking diversity of landscapes, ancient traditions and people leave a lasting impression to challenge the misleading stereotype of a land stricken by years of drought and famine.

 The capital, Addis Ababa (meaning 'New Flower' in Amharic) is home to the more modern problems of urban migration.
 Addis Ababa can be a difficult place to navigate, but anyone with a desire to learn more about Ethiopian culture would be remiss not to spend more time in this complex city.

-The north of Ethiopia is the most attractive region from an historical and a natural point of view.
-The Historic Route winds through the medieval wonders of the country, including the ancient cities of Gondar and Axum, as well as the breath-taking Lalibela churches, hewn into rock.
-The north also boasts the lofty Simien Mountains National Park, encompassing the fourth highest peak on the continent, and providing fantastic hiking opportunities and a variety of wildlife.
+The north of Ethiopia is the most attractive region for anyone interested in history or natural beauty.
+The Historic Route winds through the medieval wonders of the country, including the ancient cities of Gondar and Axum, and the breath-taking Lalibela churches, which were carved out of rock.
+The north also boasts the lofty Simien Mountains National Park, where visitors will find the fourth highest peak on the continent, fantastic hiking opportunities and a variety of wildlife.

 The south of Ethiopia, on the other hand, is the heartland of some of the surviving tribal cultures, with villagers living much as they have for centuries.
 There are fewer awe-inspiring ancient sites and the game reserves and tribal enclaves draw adventurous travellers.

-Ethiopia was once overlooked as a tourist destination, but the country's unique attractions are taking pride of place in northeast Africa, and today the oldest independent nation on the continent welcomes visitors to experience its long proud history and abundance of stunning scenery.
+Ethiopia was once overlooked as a tourist destination, but the country's unique attractions are taking pride of place in northeast Africa.
+Today the oldest independent nation on the continent welcomes visitors to experience its long proud history and abundance of stunning scenery.

-An ancient and beautiful country, there is plenty to see and do in Ethiopia.
-But getting to attractions isn't always easy and visitors may find sightseeing challenging.
-However, many of the attractions in Ethiopia are incredibly impressive and rewarding and worth negotiating the chaos for a sight of them.
+There is plenty to see and do in the ancient country of Ethiopia, but getting to attractions isn't always easy.
+However, many of the attractions are incredibly impressive and it's worth negotiating the chaos for a sight of them.

 Most tourists travel to the colourful capital of Addis Ababa to start their exploration.
-It's worth spending at least a day here to experience the vibe of this enormous African city.
-It has some lively markets and worthy attractions, including the Ethiopian National Museum which is home to Lucy, the famous early hominid fossil.
+It's worth spending at least a day here to experience the vibe of this enormous African city, with its lively markets and fascinating attractions, such as the Ethiopian National Museum, which is home to Lucy, the famous early hominid fossil.

-Northern Ethiopia holds the greatest attraction for visitors as one of the country's richest regions for culture, history, and natural splendour.
-The Historic Route has some breathtaking assets and constitutes a fairly well-beaten trail on which travellers can feel safe.
+Northern Ethiopia holds the greatest attraction for visitors, as it's one of the country's richest regions for culture, history, and natural splendour.
+The Historic Route has some breathtaking assets and is a fairly well-beaten trail on which travellers can feel safe.

 With more castles, palaces, and churches than any other city in Africa, the medieval city of Gondar is a wondrous place.
-Alternatively, the city of Axum is said to contain the Ark of the Covenant, while also being the ancient capital of the Queen of Sheba and the country's holiest city.
+Not to be outdone, the city of Axum is said to contain the Ark of the Covenant, as well as the ancient capital of the Queen of Sheba.

 The Mercato is one of the largest outdoor markets in Africa and Addis Ababa's most colourful sight.
 Ideal for souvenirs, there are tailors, spice merchants, and purveyors of just about every commodity under the sun, including wonderful Ethiopian coffee.
-Mercato is memorable but not for the faint hearted, with wandering animals, hollering vendors, and a riot of colour, aromas, and sensations.
-The spice market is particularly interesting with its exotic colours and smells.
+Mercato is memorable but not for the faint hearted, given its wandering animals, hollering vendors, and riot of colour, aromas, and sensations.
+The spice market is particularly interesting, with its exotic colours and smells.
 The Mercato is a pick-pocketing hotspot so visitors should be careful with their valuables.
 It's best to wear a money belt under clothes rather than keeping cash in an accessible place.
 Shoppers should bargain hard as prices are enormously flexible and foreigners are routinely charged three to four times the going rate.
-Often shoppers can bargain their way down to as little as 20 percent of the original asking price.
-Travellers should be careful of purchasing antiques and historical artefacts as, without a certificate, they may not be genuine and, even if they are, they could be confiscated at the airport.
-The market is enormous, chaotic, and easy to get lost in, so many travellers prefer to hire a local guide to show them around.

-This museum has a varied range of exhibits displayed across three floors and covering a wide scope of Ethiopian history from the prehistoric to the contemporary.
+This museum displays a varied range of exhibits across three floors, and they cover Ethiopian history from the prehistoric to the contemporary.
 The museum is not world-class in terms of its facilities or exhibition space, but it does contain some genuinely fascinating artefacts and gives visitors a good historical overview of Ethiopia.
 The most famous exhibit is the replica statue of Lucy, thought to be the oldest hominid skeleton ever found and estimated to be 3.18 million years old.
 Lucy was discovered in 1974 and named for the Beatles song.
 The fragile original skeleton is in the vaults of the building.
 Also of interest is the selection of celebrated Ethiopian artworks from Axum, Lalibella, and the Tana Monasteries, as well as relics from Haile Selassie's reign.
-Visitors should check ahead of time as to whether there is a power cut scheduled because they are common in the city and it is impossible to appreciate the museum in the dark.
-Another great museum in Addis Ababa, ten minutes walk from the National Museum, is the Ethnological Museum inside the main university campus at Sidist Kilo.
-The two museums are easily combined on a morning of sightseeing.

 St George's Cathedral was founded by the great Emperor Menelik to commemorate his 1896 victory over the invading Italian army.
 A relic of St George was carried into battle by the Ethiopians and the emperor built the cathedral to pay tribute to the saint that ensured his victory.
 The cathedral is a holy place of pilgrimage for Rastafarians.
-It has a traditional Ethiopian design and octagonal shape and the outer walls of the building are covered in wonderful artwork and mosaics, including work by Afewerk Tekle, one of Ethiopia's most celebrated artists.
-Inside, beautiful stained glass windows enhance the sacred atmosphere.
+It has a traditional Ethiopian design and octagonal shape, and the outer walls of the building are covered in wonderful artwork and mosaics, including work by Afewerk Tekle, one of Ethiopia's most celebrated artists.
+Inside, beautiful stained-glass windows enhance the sacred atmosphere.
 In 1930, the church hosted the coronation of Emperor Haile Selassie and he and Empress Menen are two of the famous Ethiopians buried here.
-Travellers should attend a service (enquire for times) to experience the wonderful singing and prayerful chanting so typical of Coptic Christianity.
-If they do attend a service, they should be aware that the congregation stands for the duration of the service with men to the left and women to the right.
-Visitors must take off their shoes before entering the church.
-There is a small museum at the church which has some useful information and interesting displays.
-Visitors can also get some great views of the city by climbing the museum's tower.

-Addis Ababa has a subtropical highland climate, which means the temperature stays relatively constant, hovering between 46°F (8°C) and 77°F (25°C) for most of the year.
-The rainy season lasts from June to September, with July and August being the wettest time of year, with around 27 days of each month receiving significant rainfall.
+Addis Ababa has a subtropical highland climate, which means the temperature stays relatively constant, hovering between 46F (8C) and 77F (25C) for most of the year.
+The rainy season lasts from June to September, with July and August being the wettest time of year, when each month receives around 27 days of significant rainfall.
 These are also the coolest months.
 The best time to visit Addis Ababa is from October to February, when the temperatures are warm and the days are sunny.

 Ethiopia is in the tropical zone lying between the equator and the Tropic of Cancer.
-There are three different climate zones in Ethiopia and weather varies substantially depending on altitude.
-The lowlands are generally hot and humid, with cooler temperatures in the Ethiopian Highlands.
+There are three different climate zones in the country and weather varies substantially depending on altitude.
+The lowlands are generally hot and humid, while cooler temperatures characterise the Ethiopian Highlands.

 The best time to visit Ethiopia is in the dry season between mid-October and March, but travellers should be sure to check out the climate for the particular region they want to explore before making a decision.

-The official currency is the Ethiopian Birr (ETB), which is divided into 100 cents.
-Foreign currency can be exchanged at banks and authorised hotels.
-Credit cards have limited usage outside of Addis Ababa, and even in the capital they are only accepted by major establishments.
+The official currency is the Ethiopian birr (ETB), which is divided into 100 cents, and foreign currency can be exchanged at banks and authorised hotels.
+Only major establishments accept credit cards in Addis Ababa, and credit cards have even more limited usage outside the capital.
 Visitors should carry hard currency with them, preferably in US dollars.
 ATMs are sparse, but banks are usually open every day except Sundays from 8am to 11am and 1pm till 4pm.